Alum Fellows Application Guidelines

 Tenure of Alumnae/i Fellowships: January interterm or the spring semester of each academic year.
 Applicants may apply as often as they wish but will not be awarded an Alumnae/i Fellowship more than twice in three academic years.

-Submission Dates: Proposals for the 2013 ISP term and spring semester must be submitted by Friday, August 24, 2012.
+Submission Dates: Proposals for the 2016 ISP term and spring semester must be submitted by Sept.
+4, 2015.
 All proposals will be reviewed by the Alumnae/i Fellows Committee, made up of two appointed alumnae/i, two faculty members appointed by the Provost and one student.
 The committee will then send its recommendations to the appropriate Division for its consideration.
-All Alumnae/i Fellows must be approved as Adjunct Faculty according to the New College Handbook (see section 4.1.3 at the bottom of this document).
+All Alumnae/i Fellows must be approved as Adjunct Faculty according to the New College Handbook (see section 4.1.3 at the bottom of this document)

 All Alumnae/i Fellows proposals must include:

 2. Project and Course descriptions should be as detailed as possible and specify the length of time required for completion of the project (non-credit workshop-1 week, ISP-4 weeks, semester course-14 weeks or mod course-7 weeks).
 Course descriptions should include a preliminary reading list and a draft syllabus indicating topics to be discussed in the course.
 A Faculty Recommendation Form completed by a New College faculty member in an appropriate discipline indicating support is required for all applications.

 3. Detailed description of qualifications and experience in the topic.
 A curriculum vitae or resume is required with proposals for academic credit.

 4. Project or course budget for all expenses including those requiring NCAA funding.
 Include transportation costs to and from Sarasota, materials, printing and equipment expenses, local expenses (room, meals, transportation, etc.) Please address any expected professional fees or other compensation required to carry out the project.
 Also include any information about any possible funding or in kind contributions available from other sources.